tengchn/NSCLC_evolution/README.md

-Scripts for phylogenetic and phylodynamic approaches to understanding the evolution of non-small cell lung cancer (NSCLC) using single-cell DNA sequencing
+Data and Scripts for "Phylogenetic and phylodynamic approaches to understanding the evolution of non-small cell lung cancer (NSCLC) using single-cell DNA sequencing"